Workbrew/sync-brewfiles-action/README.md

 Are you a Workbrew customer struggling to implement this action?
 Contact your account manager and we're happy to help.
 Not a Workbrew customer yet?
 [Reach out to talk about becoming one](https://workbrew.com/contact).

+[^1]: You can get device serial numbers from either [the API](https://console.workbrew.com/documentation/api#:~:text=Returns%20a%20list%20of%20Device%20Groups) (Pro & Enterprise) or by manually exporting on the Device Groups page (Enterprise only).